 Year 12 and Year 13 students may bring a car to school.
-Students will need to complete the Student Vehicle Registration Form.
+Students will need to complete the Student Vehicle Registration Form each year and this will be sent out at the start of each year.
 There is limited street parking and strictly NO parking on the school grounds (unless disabled with the appropriate permit displayed).
 Diocesan is not responsible for cars parked on the street and traffic laws will apply.
 Girls may not use vehicles at lunchtimes and may not transport other students unless they have a full driver's licence and the written permission of the passengers' parents.